Navigating Heart Palpitations & Anxiety During Menopause

 Staying well-hydrated and maintaining electrolyte balance can be especially important if you’re experiencing night sweats or frequent hot flashes.Key nutrients like magnesium

 Magnesium-rich foods (leafy greens, beans, nuts, seeds, whole grains, cacao) can support muscle and nervous system function.
-Some women, with their provider’s guidance, also explore magnesium supplements as part of a broader plan for relaxation, sleep, and cardiovascular support.
+Some women, with their provider’s guidance, also explore magnesium supplements as part of a broader plan for relaxation, sleep, and cardiovascular support.Thorne offers well-formulated magnesium options often used for sleep and relaxation support.

 The key is not perfection, but consistency with small, sustainable shifts that your heart can feel.

-📚For more tools, see our Holistic Wellness NovaGuide.
+For more tools, see our NovaGuide Holistic Wellness .

 A Calming “In-the-Moment” Reset When Your Heart Starts to Race